 How Minimalist Downlighting Transformed the Radisson Hotel Lonavala Lobby

 In the Radisson Resort & Spa located in Lonavala, light is not only used as an ingredient, it has also become an integral part of the architecture.
 In the midst of the natural setting offered by the Western Ghats, the interior design of the hotel aims for an ambience that is both inviting and elegant.
-This can especially be noticed in the hotel lobby, whose downlighting design has altered the definitions of ambience and comfort.

-Conversely, instead of using visible and ornate lighting fixtures, we opted to use minimalist down lighting.
-This approach accentuates the architectural beauty of the edifice, as well as improving functionality, comfort, and the emotional experience of guests.
-Therefore, a well-proportioned and warmly intimate, also day-bright and night-comfortable, lobby space results.
+Instead of using visible and ornate lighting fixtures, a minimalist downlighting approach was chosen.
+This highlights the architectural beauty of the space while improving comfort and the emotional experience of guests.

 Role of Ambient Lighting in Room Experience

-The Effective Use of Downlighting by Radisson Hotel
+The Effective Use of Downlighting by Radisson

 Integration with a Larger Lighting Design System